lazorikv/NumWordConverter/README.md

-# NumWordConverter
+# num-word-converter

-NumWordConverter is a Python package that provides functionality to convert numbers to words and words to numbers.
+num-word-converter is a Python package that provides functionality to convert numbers to words and words to numbers.

 ## Features
 - Convert integer and float numbers to English words